 Please note that some of the links below may be affiliate links.
 If you make a purchase through these links, I earn a small commission at no additional cost to you.
 Read my Disclaimer for more information.

-I am on the Bright Angel Trail in Grand Canyon National Park.
 The Bright Angel Trail has been in use for thousands of years, first by the Havasupai people.
 It was given its current name by Ralph Henry Cameron in 1901.
-He built a hotel at the trailhead, extended the trail all the way down to the Colorado River, and charged $1 (more than $26 in today’s money) to use the trail.
+He built a hotel at the trail head, extended the trail all the way down to the Colorado River, and charged $1 (more than $26 in today’s money) to use the trail.
 In 1928, the Bright Angel Trail became part of the national park.
-Today, it is the most popular of the Grand Canyon hikes down into the canyon.
+Today, it is the most popular of the Grand Canyon hikes below the rim.

 NOTE: I did the trail in reverse (from the bottom of the canyon up, because it was the end of my river rafting trip through the canyon), but I will describe it from its start at the Bright Angel Trail South Rim trailhead down to Phantom Ranch, since this is the way most people do it.

 Bright Angel Trail Map

 The view of the Grand Canyon’s South Rim is nothing short of spectacular.
 This is the only view that most people see, but experiencing the canyon from below the rim gives you a whole different perspective.

 When you are at the rim, don’t miss visiting the small Kolb Studio Museum.

 There are four major series of switchbacks on the Bright Angel Trail – three of them in the top half, above Indian Garden.